-Since the main goal is robustness, this has led to deliberate overcapacity to ensure supply security under all conditions, thus slightly increasing costs by about 2% compared to N03.
+The main goal of robustness has led to deliberate overcapacity to ensure supply security under all conditions, thus slightly increasing costs by about 2% compared to N03.

 The choice not to base supply security in normal operation on interconnections is also a cost-raising factor, as it results in a need to strive for self-sufficiency in backup resources (+€5,000bn/year).